kumalg/ledfx-techno/README.md

-# LedFX effects playlist helper
+# LedFX effects activator

-A personal assistant project that aims to activate LedFX effects on LED strips/devices at specific moments in the video using LedFX API + React/ReactPlayer.
+A personal assistant project that aims to activate prepared LedFX effects on LED strips/devices at specific moments in the video using LedFX API + React/ReactPlayer.